So you’re looking for the best guitar pedals for blues? Look no further!

-To me every great blues tone starts with a great overdrive pedal.
+Now, to me, every great blues tone starts with a great overdrive pedal.
 From there you can branch out if you wish and get some other pedals, maybe a wah pedal or a reverb but without the overdrive, you’ve got nothing.

-In days gone by no guitar pedals were used by blues pedals, just loud fuzzy sounding amps.
+In days gone by no guitar pedals were used by blues guitarists, just loud fuzzy sounding amps.
 Nowadays, we have an abundance of different guitar pedals available to us that we can use to get exactly the sound we want.

 Combine these pedals with our guide on the best strings for the blues and we’ll be flying!